You’re doing business, and that business is generating troves of data. Each iota of info may contain key insights to help your business grow,

 Optimization of marketing & sales activity

 Predictive modeling for marketing helps use big data and business intelligence to anticipate customer behavior.
 Market trends and client preferences help you plan your marketing for the future.
-Based on past and current trends, you’ll have a better idea of what’s working in marketing and sales, and what's not, and be able to direct resources accordingly for best results.

 Data warehousing and data mining

-Data warehousing ensures all your data is securely stored in one place and available for analytical purposes.
-Information from call centers, billing/invoices, website, feedback forms, and a wide range of databases can, therefore, be accessed quickly, without the need to fish around in multiple siloed databases to come up with a complete picture.
+Information from call centers, billing/invoices, websites, feedback forms, and a wide range of databases can, therefore, be accessed quickly without the need to fish around in multiple siloed databases to come up with a complete picture.

-Data mining analyzes your giant amounts of warehoused data to find meaningful patterns, so instead of trying to piece together scraps of information like some plucky detective, you can just have everything interpreted automatically.
-Relevant information can then be deployed quickly in the service of plotting effective marketing, sales, and customer service strategies.
+Data mining analyzes your massive amounts of warehoused data to find meaningful patterns.
+Instead of trying to piece together scraps of information like some plucky detective, you can have everything interpreted automatically.

 Online analytical processing

-OLAP ensures your data is more flexible, and hence more useful, and more effective for real-time decision making.
-You can “roll-up” data to aggregate it and get a big-picture view, or drill-down to get hyper-detailed information on one small aspect.
-You can also slice, dice, and pivot different sections of your data to get specific, comparative insights.
+You can "roll up" data to aggregate it and get a big-picture view or drill down to get hyper-detailed information on a tiny aspect.
+You can also slice, dice, and pivot different data sections to get specific, comparative insights.

 Benefits of analytical CRM systems